 5. Avoid FOMO

 Last but not least, try to avoid FOMO trading.
 Fear Of Missing Out reigns strong in crypto, and has only been furthered by Defi's recent growth.
-So take your risk tolerance into account and don't let your emotions take control.
+So take your risk tolerance into account and don't let your emotions take control of your crypto trades.

-One of the many reasons Quadency focuses on automated trading tools is to help investors take emotion out of the equation, while their bots do all the hard work.
+One of the many reasons Quadency focuses on automated trading tools is to help investors take emotion out of the equation by letting the bots do all the hard work.

 - Use Services you Trust